 - How do the two types of heterochromatin differ from one another?

-To form highly compacted mitotic and meiotic chromosomes, the radial loops interact with a unique protein structure called the scaffold (see figure 2.8).
-The scaffold ensures that the radial loops throughout the majority of the chromosome are in the heterochromatin conformation.
-The structure of the scaffold is poorly understood; however, scientists believe the scaffold is composed of nonhistone proteins, including condensin (see below), and reorganized nuclear matrix proteins.
-The shape of metaphase chromosomes is due to radial loop domains binding to the scaffold.
+To form highly compacted mitotic and meiotic chromosomes, the radial loops interact with a scaffold (see figure 2.8).
+The scaffold is a protein structure that ensures the radial loops throughout the chromosome are in the heterochromatin state.
+The structure of the scaffold is poorly understood; however, scientists believe the scaffold is composed of nonhistone proteins, including condensin (see below), and nuclear matrix proteins.
+The X-shaped metaphase chromosomes are produced by radial loop domains binding to the scaffold.